 If you’re not sure, I will work with a combination of the types of massage described below.
+I call this the Mindful Massage.
 I will always strive to work within your comfort level to achieve the results necessary.

 Swedish Massage – Swedish Massage is a system of long strokes, kneading and friction techniques on the more superficial layers of muscles, combined with active and passive movements of the joints.
 Swedish is the basis for most other massage modalities.